 Emmy Award-winning "South Park" creators-writers Parker and Stone, and Tony-winning Avenue Q songwriter Robert Lopez collaborated on the script and score to the musical, which earned Tony Awards for Best Book, Best Score and Best Musical.

+Co-directed by Parker and Casey Nicholaw, The Book of Mormon began previews Feb.
+24 and opened to critical acclaim March 24.
 Despite the unlikely subject matter and a liberal dose of adult language, The Book of Mormon is written and staged in the vein of a traditional Broadway musical.
 "Actually, if you look at what we've done in our career, it makes total sense to take on Broadway," Stone told Playbill.com earlier this year.
 "It's such a great form.
 You can do twice as much in the amount of time with a musical, because you can go in-depth and you have people go, 'I feel this!'"

 Josh Gad ("The Daily Show with Jon Stewart") and Andrew Rannells (Jersey Boys) star in the Broadway production as an unlikely pair of Mormon missionaries who venture from Salt Lake City to AIDS-ravaged Uganda in the hopes of converting villagers with the story of Joseph Smith and the founding of the Mormon Church.
 The problem is: Only one of them has actually read the book.

-The Book of Mormon also picked up Tony Awards for Best Direction (Parker and co-director/choreographer Nicholaw), Best Performance by a Featured Actress (Nikki M. James), Best Orchestrations (Larry Hochman and Stephen Oremus), Best Scenic Design (Scott Pask), Best Sound Design (Brian Ronan) and Best Lighting Design (Brian MacDevitt).
+The Book of Mormon also picked up Tony Awards for Best Direction (Parker and co-director/choreographer Nicholaw), Best Performance by a Featured Actress ( Nikki M. James), Best Orchestrations ( Larry Hochman and Stephen Oremus), Best Scenic Design ( Scott Pask), Best Sound Design ( Brian Ronan) and Best Lighting Design (Brian MacDevitt).

 Group sales for the Chicago engagement are on sale through Broadway In Chicago.
 Phone (312) 977-1710.
 Individual tickets to The Book of Mormon will be available as part of the 2012 Broadway In Chicago subscription series, which goes on sale Sept.
 18. An on sale date for the general public has not been announced.